gominecraft/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 The process:

-1. Create the following path: `assets/examplepack/font`
+* Create the following path: `assets/examplepack/font`.
-2. Inside `assets/examplepack/font`, create a file relevant to the font.
+* Inside `assets/examplepack/font`, create a file relevant to the font.
+Ex: `gui.json`.
-  * Example: `gui.json`
-3. Inside that json file, add the following sample:
+* Inside that json file, add the following sample:

 ```json
 {